 Preliminary agreements: international acquisitions

 Overview of main documents entered into in early stages of an international acquisition: letter of intent, confidentiality agreement, exclusivity, break fee.
-Country specific information (updated periodically) for Australia, Canada, China, France, Germany, Hong Kong, Italy, Japan, Mexico, The Netherlands, Russian Federation, Singapore, South Korea, UK and US (New York).
+Country specific information (updated periodically) for Australia, Canada, China, France, Germany, Hong Kong, India, Italy, Japan, Mexico, The Netherlands, Russian Federation, Singapore, South Korea, UK and US (New York).

 The phrase "preliminary agreements" is a generic description for a number of documents that are signed in the early stages of a potential acquisition - usually before detailed due diligence and drafting starts.